jp3tty/Credit_Risk_Analysis/README.md

 ## Results
-"Loan status" entries were used from the "LoanStats_2019Q1" dataset to train a number of ML model for determining whether a credit applicantion should be considered high or low risk.
+"Loan status" entries were used from the "LoanStats_2019Q1" dataset to train a number of ML models for determining whether a credit applicantion should be considered high or low risk.
 Predictions were preformed for each and they were compared for accuracy, precision, and recall.

 ### Naive Random Oversampling

 The balanced accuracy of naive random oversampling is 0.65.

+Naive random oversampling confusion matrix:
 ![CM_NaiveRandomOversampling](https://github.com/jp3tty/Credit_Risk_Analysis/blob/main/Images/ConfusionMatrix_NaiveRandomOversample.PNG)

+Naive random oversampling classification report:
 ![ClassReport_NaiveRandomOversampling](https://github.com/jp3tty/Credit_Risk_Analysis/blob/main/Images/ClassReport_NaiveRandomOversample.PNG)